foorpyxof/fpxlibc/README.md

 These files can be assembled by enabling x86_64 assembly when prompted through ```make``` or ```make compile```.

 ### have fun uwu

-## Branches

-- **main** contains the current, (hopefully) stable build of the library
-- **networking** is used for writing any new code for the networking part of the library (servers, clients, other net-functionality)
-- **x86_64** is used for writing x86_64-asm for pre-existing library code, while x86_64-asm for new code that has yet to be merged into main will be written in the appropriate branch